Time to answer

 Getting started

-Some great uses of thinking time are when you ask a candidate to translate a paragraph of text or solve a complex technical challenge.
+Some great uses of Time to answer are when you ask a candidate to translate a paragraph of text or solve a complex technical challenge.
 In both examples, giving the candidate limited time can put them under pressure to deliver an answer to the best of their ability, as quickly as possible.

 Adding pressure is great and there are many reasons for limiting the time to answer.
 However, Willo is also dedicated to delivering an incredible candidate experience.
-So to ensure your interviews get the answers you need, and the candidate experience you want, thinking time works in a unique way.
+So to ensure your interviews get the answers you need, and the candidate experience you want, Time to answer works in a unique way.

-Thinking time is built around the concept of guard rails.
-When you set the thinking time for a question what you are essentially saying is that the candidate should take a certain amount of time to complete it.
+Time to answer is built around the concept of guard rails.
+When you set the Time to answer for a question what you are essentially saying is that the candidate should take a certain amount of time to complete it.
 But if they exceed the set time, they won't be blocked, and can still submit an answer.
 The total amount of time taken by the candidate, including how much over, or under they took is presented to you in the Willo system.

-When setting up an interview you can set thinking time by question:
+When setting up an interview you can set Time to answer by question:

 Set the hours and minutes, or leave the hours blank if you just want to use minutes:

-Once your interview is published you can come back and edit the interview at any time to change thinking time.
+Once your interview is published you can come back and edit the interview at any time to change Time to answer.

 Candidate experience

-Candidates will start the process as normal, and as soon as they are presented with a question using thinking time, they will see the allocated time, and the timer will start counting up:
+Candidates will start the process as normal, and as soon as they are presented with a question using Time to answer, they will see the allocated time, and the timer will start counting up:

 The timer will continue to count until the question has been answered and submitted - the time recorded includes the time taken to answer the question and any retakes.